gnarf/learn-deployment/workshop/exercises/authorized-keys/overview.md

 On most Linux distributions the `authorized_keys` file and `~/.ssh` directory might not exist by default and will need to be created by the user.
 The `.ssh` directory should have `0700` permissions and the `authorized_keys` file `0600`.

+## Exercise

+In the previous exercise, the instructor of this workshop created an account for your username at `workshop.learn-deployment.com`.
+Try editing or removing the `authorized_keys` file for that user.
+Then, log off and try to log on again.